entropicalabs/el-loom/docs/source/docu_files/basics/loom_visualize.rst

 After importing the :mod:`~loom.visualizer` package, you can create a :class:`~loom.visualizer.stabilizer_visualizer.StabilizerPlot` instance using a :class:`~loom.eka.lattice.Lattice` object.
-The :class:`~loom.eka.lattice.Lattice` will form the grid on which data qubits will be plotted, and can be visualized using the :func:`~loom.visualizer.stabilizer_visualizer.StabilizerPlot.add_dqubit_traces` method.
+The :class:`~loom.eka.lattice.Lattice` will form the grid on which data qubits will be plotted and can be visualized using the :func:`~loom.visualizer.stabilizer_visualizer.StabilizerPlot.add_dqubit_traces` method.

 .. code-block:: python